AlphaBs/termux-gnirehtet/README.md

 1. Install [cargo](https://rustup.rs/) to build Rust.
 2. Run `build-gnirehtet` script.

-The compiled binary (`gnirehtet`) will be located in the same directory where the script is executed.
+Compiled binary (named `gnirehtet`) will be located in the same directory where the script is executed.

 ### gnirehtet android app

 Normally gnirehtet android app would works on most device so you don't need to build it yourself.
-The apk file in this repository is [official gnirehtet release](https://github.com/Genymobile/gnirehtet/releases).
+The apk file in this repository is from [official gnirehtet release](https://github.com/Genymobile/gnirehtet/releases).

 To build android app: [gnirehtet/DEVELOP.md](https://github.com/Genymobile/gnirehtet/blob/master/DEVELOP.md)